 You may complete up to two full years of university transfer credit by selecting courses from the following computer and engineering-related disciplines.
 Please refer to the BC transfer guide to find out which courses transfer into which BC universities.
 See the full list of transferable course categories.

-In addition to the following courses and programs, we have more than 200 classes to choose from.
+In addition to the following computer training and technologies subjects, we have more than 200 classes to choose from.
 Check out the full alphabetical listing.

 Looking for a list of everything we offer?